Margaret III, Countess of Flanders

 Margaret III (13 April 1350 – 16/21 March 1405) was a ruling Countess of Flanders, Countess of Artois, and Countess of Auvergne and Boulogne between 1384 and 1405.
-She was the last Countess of Flanders of the House of Dampierre.
+She was the last ruler of Flanders of the House of Dampierre.

-She was also Duchess of Burgundy by marriage to Philip I, Duke of Burgundy and Philip II, Duke of Burgundy.
+She was also Duchess of Burgundy by marriage to Philip I and Philip II of Burgundy.

 Biography

 Margaret was the only surviving child and heir of Count Louis II of Flanders (1346–1384) and Margaret of Brabant.

 First marriage

 In 1355, Margaret of Flanders married Philip of Rouvres, grandson and heir of Odo IV, Duke of Burgundy.
 Philip was Count of Burgundy and Artois (1347–1361), Duke of Burgundy (1350–1361), and became Count of Auvergne and Boulogne (1360–1361).

 Second marriage

 Following Philip's death from a riding accident in 1361, Margaret was widowed and had no issue by him.
 King John II of France then claimed the Duchy of Burgundy for the kingdom of France, by escheat.
 In 1364, Philip the Bold, King John's youngest son, was granted the duchy, and subsequently married Margaret.
 Margaret's second marriage to Philip the Bold took place in 1369.